|

 extraordinary courage that they were presented with the Medal of Honor, the nation's highest military award.
 Each of their

 heroic actions is as unique as the recipient.
-Journey with more than one hundred of America's living Medal of Honor recipients
+Journey with more than one hundred of America's living Medal of Honor recipients as they are honored and as their bravery

-as they are honored and as their bravery is recounted by best-selling author Peter Collier.
-It is presented in duotone portraits
+is recounted by best-selling author Peter Collier.
+It is presented in duotone portraits by award-winning photographer Nick

-by award-winning photographer Nick Del Calzo.
+Del Calzo.

 American Civil War Medal of Honor Recipients:

-Reading: Ordinary Heroes: A Tribute
+Recommended Reading: Ordinary Heroes:

-Human Spirit (Hardcover).
-Description: This collection of moving black-and-white photographs of recipients
+the Everyday Human Spirit (Hardcover).
+Description: This collection of moving black-and-white photographs of recipients of the Medal of Honor shows not the glory of war,

-of the Medal of Honor shows not the glory of war, but the underlying spirit and humanity of true heroism.
-Forty-eight portraits
+but the underlying spirit and humanity of true heroism.
+Forty-eight portraits are combined with comments, observations, and

-are combined with comments, observations, and statements from the recipients of America's
+statements from the recipients of America's

 highest military honor.
 Continued